bvieira/sv4git/README.md

 #### Usage

-use `--help` or `-h` to get usage information, don't forget that some commands have unique options too
+Use `--help` or `-h` to get usage information, don't forget that some commands have unique options too:

 ```bash
 # sv help